aregtech/areg-sdk/examples/20_largedata/ReadMe.txt

 ========================================================================
-    CONSOLE APPLICATION : 12_pubsvc Project Overview
+    CONSOLE APPLICATION : 20_largedata Project Overview
 ========================================================================

-This project demonstrates the use of public service in a multi-processing environment based on IPC.
-The demo creates 2 applications, where one provides service and the other uses service by calling predefined remote requests and receives replies (responses).
+This console project demonstrates the network communication data rate.
+Base on the options given by the user, the service generates simple gray bitmap image to deliver to connected clients.
+Bothe, servicing and client applications output data rate information, so that the user by measuring CPU load and RAM change may check the most optimal data rate for the application.
+This application as well will be used in further versions as a benchmark test to demonstrate communication improvements.

 The project consists of 3 sub-projects:
-    1. generated  (12_generated)    -- generated codes.
+    1. generated  (20_generated)       -- generated codes.
-	2. pubservice (12_pubservice)   -- public service provider.
+	2. pubservice (20_svclargedata)    -- public service provider.
-	3. pubclient  (12_pubclient)    -- public service client.
+	3. pubclient  (20_clientlargedata) -- public service client.

-All communications pass through mcrouter (multicasting router).
-Since in AREG SDK the service discovery is automated and it provides fault tolerant system, the sequence of processes to start does not play any role.

-It automatically forms mist-network, where components receive connected or disconnected notifications to start or stop calling remote methods.
+There is as well common objects used by server and client components.
+The user may type on console commands to change options like
+-   Image width, height and the number of lines per image block.
+    These parameters change the number of processing items per second.
+-   Pixel dwell time, which is used as a time to generate 1 pixel data.
+    These parameter change image data rate per second.

 ////////////////////////////////////////////////////////////////////////

-        1. Project 'generated' / 12_generated
+        1. Project 'generated' / 20_generated

-Generated code of the HelloWorld.siml service interface document located in './res' sub-folder.
+Generated code of Large Data service interface document located in './res' sub-folder.
 The document is created by an interface design tool and compiled as a static library.

 ////////////////////////////////////////////////////////////////////////

-        2. Project 'pubservice' / 12_pubservice
+        2. Project 'pubservice' / 20_svclargedata

-The application provides network discoverable Public service, which predefined methods are called from remote clients.
+The application provides public service, which generates data and sends to connected lients.

 ////////////////////////////////////////////////////////////////////////

-        3. Project 'pubclient' / 12_pubclient
+        3. Project 'pubclient' / 20_clientlargedata

-The application contains a Public service client software component.
+The application contains a service client component, which receives the data from the service component.
-It receives connected notification and starts calling remote method of the Public service.
-To make periodic calls, it uses a timer.